plasmapper/modbus-esp-cpp/examples/network_client/README.md

-# Network Modbus client example
+# Network Modbus Client Example

 1. Internal ESP Wi-Fi station interface is created and initialized.
 2. Network Modbus client is created with IP address and port from project configuration (can be changed in `Example` menu of [Project Configuration](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html)).